top of page

 • If someone other than the parent is checking out the student, the chaperone might ask for ID.

 • They take everything home with them including their uniform and shako box.
-Take the marching jacket out of the garment bag when you get home and let it and the bibbers air dry overnight.
-Your student needs to put the entire uniform (marching jacket, bibbers and gauntlets) on the hanger, place it in the garment bag and return it plus the shako box to the uniform room the next school morning.
+Take the uniform out of the garment bag when you get home and let it air dry overnight.
+Your student needs to put the entire uniform on the hanger, place it in the garment bag and return it plus the shako box to the uniform room the next school morning.

 • ***This procedure must be followed as the buses will not depart the stadium for home until all students are accounted for.***